ryukau/VSTPlugins/docs/manual/IterativeSinCluster/IterativeSinCluster_en.md

 When checked, change delay time relative to note frequency.

 ## Change Log
+- 0.1.4
+  - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.3
   - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.2